TheAlgorithms/TypeScript/CONTRIBUTING.md

   - **docs**: Documentantion only changes
   - **feat**: A new feature
   - **fix**: A bug fix
+  - **chore**: Miscellaneous stuff that does not match any of the above
 - **Examples**:
   - `feat: add quicksort algorithm`
   - `chore: fix spelling`